djnolan/portfolio-jekyll/_projects/frontline-redesign.md

 ## Wireframes and Prototypes

-The success of the paper components lead me to propose a similarly flexible and collaborative method for wireframing.
+The success of the paper components led me to propose a similarly flexible and collaborative method for wireframing.
 I created rough, responsive html wireframes of individual components.
 I then could easily assemble the components together in different ways to come up with template variations.
 All of these initial components and templates were immediately viewable on the devices of team members.
 We were judging these early design decisions in the right context, the same context where the final website would be seen.

 {% include inline-wide-fourths.html inline_img1='component_wires_1.jpg' class1='border' inline_img2='component_wires_2.jpg' class2='border' inline_img3='component_wires_3.jpg' class3='border' inline_img4='component_wires_4.jpg' class4='border' alt1='' alt2='' alt3='' alt4='' %}